rlannon/cocktails/README.md

 ### Database

 Included in this project is a folder of CSV files and some SQL for creating and populating a PostgreSQL database.
-I also intend on hosting this API, though there is not currently a working cloud application.
+Note that the database is nowhere _near_ complete; it is simply a sampling of a few different recipes that demonstrate the APIs functionality.
+I intend on continuing to expand the database, but my attention has largely moved to other projects, so adding recipes is sort of on the back burner.
+I intend on writing a utility to add cocktails to the database a little bit more easily to streamline this process (and potentially let others update it as well).

+The server-side code is hosted [on heroku](https://rlannon-cocktails-api.herokuapp.com/).

 ### Server